 The total remuneration of the management board for a business year must be reported in the notes to the financial statements.
-The Corporate Governance Report shall contain the total remuneration of each individual member of the management board (§ 239 par.
-1 fig. 4 lit. a Business Code) and disclose the principles governing remuneration policy.5

 29a.
 The management board and the supervisory board must draw up a clear and understandable remuneration report.

 This report must present a comprehensive overview of the remuneration granted or promised in last financial year to current and former members of the management board within the scope of the remuneration policy including all inducements of any kind.